 As we have 5 instrumented moorings (3 surface and 2 subsurface) in Monterey Bay we have worked closely with Engineering (R&D), Division of Marine Operations (DMO), and the Technical Support Division (TSD).
 Additionally the Division of Marine Operations helps us on our research cruises.
 We work in collaboration with several other institutions, Moss Landing Marine Lab, Naval Post Graduate School, among others, as well as participating in NOAA, NSF, and NASA sponsored projects.
 We serve as a satellite receiving station for the SeaWIFS Ocean Color satellite.

-If you have comments regarding the Biological Ocean Group's web pages you are welcome to contact us through our group's webmaster, reiko at mbari.org.
+If you have comments regarding the Biological Oceanography Group's web pages you are welcome to contact us through our group's webmaster, reiko at mbari.org.